 Spatial Process Tool

-The Spatial Process performs high-level spatial object editing from a simple, single tool.
+Use the Spatial Process tool to perform high-level spatial object editing from a simple, single tool.
 You can combine multiple objects or cut the spatial objects of the input table.

 For information about what types of objects can be processed and their corresponding results, refer to Spatial Process Results.